miku/siskin/README.md

     taskoutput       - output file path of a task taskredo         - rm and do
     taskrm           - delete task artefact
-    tasktree         - run tree command under the given tasks directory taskversion      - show siskin version
+    taskstatus       - show whether a task is done or not tasktree         - run tree command under the given tasks directory taskversion      - show siskin version
     taskwc           - count lines in task output